 THE AGES FOUNDATION RESEARCH FELLOWSHIP & BURSARIES

-The rare Charitable Research Reserve has partnered with Cambridge & North Dumfries Community Foundation, Ages Foundation Fund to financially assist students in pursuit of higher education as they tackle important environmental issues.
-The Research Fellowship & Bursaries will allow students to study in a relatively undisturbed, yet highly accessible site in Waterloo Region.
+The rare Charitable Research Reserve has partnered with the Ages Foundation Fund to financially assist students in pursuit of higher education.
+The Ages Foundation Research Fellowship & Bursaries program will allow students to study in a relatively undisturbed, yet highly accessible site in Waterloo Region.
 Applications that utilize multiple knowledge systems and diverse methodologies will be prioritized.
 The monetary awards will help ensure successful candidates have the necessary resources to conduct and report on their research at rare.
-It will also allow the student to give an oral presentation at a conference in their discipline.